 Wolf Brewing Company — An award-winning craft brewery with 56 different beers and over 125 national awards.
 Scratch-made food, locally sourced ingredients, and a taproom experience that's earned a loyal following.

-For shopping, the Carlisle Pike corridor is one of Central PA's most complete retail destinations — Capital City Mall, big-box anchors, specialty retailers, and a growing mix of local boutiques and service businesses all within easy reach.
+For shopping, the Carlisle Pike corridor is one of Central PA's most complete retail destinations with Capital City Mall, big-box anchors, specialty retailers, and a growing mix of local boutiques and service businesses all within easy reach.
 Downtown Mechanicsburg adds to the experience with independent shops, galleries, and the Mechanicsburg Farmers Market during the warmer months.

 Mechanicsburg and the surrounding townships offer a strong mix of parks, trails, and open space — more than most people expect from a suburban community of its size.